dragonfly-science/dragonfly-website/content/publications/abraham_paua_2012.md

 tags: edward, paua, logger data, dragonfly
 ---
 Pāua (primarily *Haliotis iris*) fisheries in New Zealand are currently managed in Quota Management Areas (QMAs).
-An further assumption used in paua stock assessment is that catch per unit effort (CPUE) provides an index of abundance There are several key problems that can confound the relationship between haliotid CPUE and abundance.
-In particular, abalone are vulnerable to serial depletion where accessible paua are fished initially, but there is a progression of fishing to other reefs with a similar CPUE once the accessible paua have been harvested.
+An further assumption used in pāua stock assessment is that catch per unit effort (CPUE) provides an index of abundance There are several key problems that can confound the relationship between haliotid CPUE and abundance.
+In particular, abalone are vulnerable to serial depletion where accessible pāua are fished initially, but there is a progression of fishing to other reefs with a similar CPUE once the accessible pāua have been harvested.

-In addition, management of p ¯ aua is hampered by the limitations of current data collection that only gives aggregate data at a statistical area and daily scale.
-To address these issues, paua loggers were introduced into the New Zealand commercial fishery in October 2010.
+In addition, management of pāua is hampered by the limitations of current data collection that only gives aggregate data at a statistical area and daily scale.
+To address these issues, pāua loggers were introduced into the New Zealand commercial fishery in October 2010.
 The loggers are compact units that fit in a pocket on the back of a diver's wetsuit.
 When the diver is at the surface they record their position, using a